zero456/poml/docs/language/standalone.md

 </output-schema>
 ```

-When `lang` is omitted, POML auto-detects the format:
+When `parser` is omitted, POML auto-detects the format:
 - If the content starts with `{`, it's treated as JSON
 - Otherwise, it's treated as an expression